 Rocket Dollar Review: Cancellation Policy

-Rocket Dollar offers a lot of flexibility for users, but there are a few things to watch out for.
-Let’s take a look at the pros and cons of this service.
+Rocket Dollar offers a lot of flexibility for users, but there are a few drawbacks to consider as well.

 Rocket Dollar Pros

 - No minimum initial investment

 - Several assets to choose from, including solo 401(k) and self-directed IRA

 - Access to more investment alternatives

 - Easy setup